-McClain Insurance has partnered with Safeco Insurance and the Hartville Pet Insurance program – one of the largest and oldest pet insurance providers in the United States – to offer pet insurance to four-legged family members across the Pacific Northwest.
+McClain Insurance partners with Safeco Insurance and the Hartville Pet Insurance program – one of the largest and oldest pet insurance providers in the United States – to offer pet insurance to dogs and cats in Everett, Seattle, and across the Pacific Northwest.

 Is my pet eligible for pet insurance?

 All dogs and cats 8 weeks old and up are eligible coverage – even older pets!
 No pet parent will be denied coverage based on their pet’s medical history or age.
 Even better?
 No physical exams or vet certifications are required prior to enrollment.